 The case was brought before the Court of Appeals of Santiago.
 The court found such appeal to be inadmissible under the ICA Act, for it rules out any remedy other than a request for annulment of an arbitral award.
-Said prohibition was also expressly contained in the arbitral rules.
+This prohibition was also expressly contained in the arbitral rules.
 As it was an issue clearly solved by both the applicable law and the particular rules, the court dismissed the appeal.
-Although Benchmark’s counsels decided to request the Court to reconsider its position, the court ruled again in favor of the arbitrator in February 2020.
+Although Benchmark’s counsels decided to request the court to reconsider its position, the court ruled again in favor of the arbitrator in February 2020.

 B.2 Inversiones VyV SpA v.
 GyM Chile SpA and GyM S.A.

 In December 2019, the Court of Appeals of Santiago rejected a request for annulment submitted by GyM Chile SpA and GyM S.A. against an arbitral award that forced them to pay USD 6 million.
 The losing parties decided then to file two resources of cassation, an extraordinary way to invalidate civil rulings suffering from serious procedural and substantial defects.

 The Supreme Court unanimously rejected both requests, on the grounds that (i) the ICA Act did not allow parties to appeal from an international arbitral award, and that (ii) the nature of the annulment ruling issued by a court of appeals (which is not a decision on the merits of a case, but on the legal validity of the award) did not match the requirements set in the CCP to file a resource of cassation.